anav5704/JavaScript-Projects/readme.md

 ![hero](https://github.com/anav5704/JavaScript-Projects/blob/main/docs/js-projects.png)

-This is a simple collection of Beginner friendly JavaScript projects I made back when I was leaarning JavaScript.
-They are all linked to a HTML file which serves these projects.
+This is a simple collection of beginner-friendly JavaScript projects I made back when I was learning JavaScript.
+They are all linked to a HTML file that serves these projects.
 Here is a list of all the projects made:

 - Digital clock
-- Password hide/show
+- Hide/show password
-- Passwoed generator
+- Password generator
 - Make a div
 - BMI calculator
 - Todo list